pydata/pydata-cookbook/papers/scipy/scipy.rst

     >>> k
     2.8825891944002783e-05

-A limitation of the ZPK representation is that SciPy does not provide functions that can directly apply it as a filter to a signal.
+A limitation of the ZPK representation of a filter is that SciPy does not provide functions that can directly apply the filter to a signal.
 The ZPK representation must be converted to either the SOS format or the transfer function format to actually filter a signal.
-We could convert the values ``(z, p, k)`` to SOS, but in that case, we might as well create the filter in SOS format at the start by using the argument ``output="sos"`` of the IIR filter design function.
+If we are designing a filter using ``butter`` or one of the other filter design functions, we might as well create the filter in the transfer function or SOS format when the filter is created.

 **SOS.**
 In the *second order sections (SOS)* representation, the filter is represented